-The dates for the 2019 field school will be Sunday, July 14, 2019 – Sunday, August 11, 2019.
+The dates for the 2020 field school will be Sunday, July 6, 2020 – Sunday, August 1, 2020.
 The dates for the three credit graduate program are flexible and can be discussed with Prof. Farney.
-Our deadline for applications for the 2019 season is March 15, 2019; if you wish to apply after that date, please contact Prof. Farney (firstname.lastname@example.org).
+Our deadline for applications for the 2020 season is March 15, 2020; it is possible to apply after that date, and if you wish to do so, please contact Prof. Farney (email@example.com).

 Rutgers University Archaeological Field School in Italy, in operation since 2012, is a Rutgers Study Abroad summer program that teaches undergraduate and graduate students archaeological field skills and methods.
 Among these are: excavation techniques; site recording and management skills; the handling, processing and preserving of site materials, such as mosaics, painted wall plaster, pottery, human remains and other small finds.
 Student participants will acquire this training by doing these things on site in Italy under the supervision of academic and professional field specialists.

 In addition to fieldwork, there will also be seminars and readings about archaeological methods, and historical and anthropological topics related to the project currently being pursued by the field school, the Upper Sabina Tiberina Project (detailed below).
 For this project the field school operates in the Tiber River Valley in the northwestern part of the province of Lazio, just about 40 miles upriver from Rome.
 Participants live and work near the small village of Vacone, excavating a Roman villa site with evidence of Republican, Imperial and post-antique occupation and activity.